chengmatt/SPoCK/README.md

 ## Installation

-`SPoCK` is a package written in RTMB, and relies on several packages for plotting and model diagnostics purposes.
+`SPoCK` is a package written in RTMB, and optionally relies on several packages for plotting and model diagnostics purposes.
 To install the package, users should have `devtools` installed.
-It is also generally recommended to install the packaged listed below in the following order
+It is also generally recommended to also install the packaged listed below, but need not be if users do not want functionality with one-step ahead residuals.

 ```
 install.packages("devtools")